caleb1248/timerjs/readme.md

-# Timerjs
-A timer library
+# Timerjs: Making browser-based timers simplified
 # How to
 First link to the script
 ## Regular javascript